"A man may die, nations may rise and fall, but an idea lives on. Ideas have endurance without death."

 - Happens in Code Geass.
 Lelouch's ideals were to fight against injustice and tyranny caused largely by the Britannian Empire.
 Later, he causes changes in the empire itself, and in the end helps make the world a better place for almost everyone, at the cost of his life and reputation, while passing on the torch of Zero to Suzaku.

 - Earlier in the second season, Lelouch pulls off a Crowning Moment of Awesome by exploiting this trope.
-When cutting a deal with the Britannians, he gets them to agree that whether he's the original Zero or not doesn't matter because he has the same ideals and goals.
+When cutting a deal with the Britannians, they want to know if he's the original and he gets them to agree that it doesn't matter, because anyone who wears the costume and espouses the beliefs is "Zero".
 Then when the Britannians announce that they're formally exiling Zero from Japan, a million of his supporters put on Zero costumes, meaning the Britannians are forced to exile all of them, giving him a million-strong army.

 - After the formation of the team Dai Gurren in Tengen Toppa Gurren Lagann, Kamina dies in middle of the battle against every prediction.
-During the rest of the series he is remembered constantly as a role model for the main cast, specially Simon.
-To the point than the new futuristic city is called Kamina City.
+During the rest of the series, he is remembered constantly as a role model for the main cast, especially Simon... to the point that the new futuristic city is called Kamina City.

 - V for Vendetta: The anarchist title character, to Eric Finch, who's just shot him: